Body Language in Negotiation

 body language in negotiation

-Nonverbal behavior, such as eye contact, gestures, and facial expressions, can be useful in breaking down barriers between people and establishing rapport.
-Somewhat surprisingly, little research has examined body language in negotiation, write Jeff Thompson, Noam Ebner, and Jeff Giddings in The Negotiator’s Desk Reference.
-But scattered results and anecdotal evidence suggest that certain nonverbal behaviors can go a long way toward establishing a connection with new counterparts and repairing relationships that have gone offtrack.
-Let’s take a closer look at how body language affects negotiation.
+Nonverbal behavior—such as eye contact, gestures, posture, and facial expressions—can be remarkably effective in breaking down barriers and establishing rapport.
+Somewhat surprisingly, however, relatively little empirical research has focused specifically on body language in negotiation, write Jeff Thompson, Noam Ebner, and Jeff Giddings in The Negotiator’s Desk Reference.

 Negotiation Skills